gardusig/gardusig/README.md

 - **[Stock Manager](https://github.com/gardusig/stockManager):** A Google Apps Script application that manages stock transactions and generates detailed reports within Google Sheets.
 It reads transaction data from a sheet, aggregates stock positions, calculates trade details, and produces a monthly trade report.
 It is designed to automate the workflow of managing stocks by processing data directly within Google Sheets.
     ![StockManager](https://raw.githubusercontent.com/gardusig/stock-manager/main/system-design.png)

+## Scripts

+Automate tasks using scripts, whether through Python and browser automation tools or lightweight JavaScript bookmarklets.

+- **[Bookmarklets](https://github.com/gardusig/bookmarklets):** A set of JavaScript bookmarklets designed to automate tasks directly within the browser.
+These include TypeScript code to interact with individual web pages, with internal tooling to convert the scripts to JavaScript.
+- **[Web Driver Scripts](https://github.com/gardusig/web-driver-scripts):** A collection of Python scripts leveraging Selenium and Chromium to automate tasks within a web browser, such as form filling, page navigation, and data extraction, allowing for efficient browser automation.

 ## Competitive Programming

 My competitive programming experience has honed my skills in algorithm design, data structures, and problem-solving under pressure, enabling me to tackle complex challenges effectively and efficiently.